CyberFlameGO/svnpython/Doc/library/csv.rst

    The :class:`Sniffer` class is used to deduce the format of a CSV file.

 The :class:`Sniffer` class provides two methods:

-   .. method:: sniff(sample[, delimiters=None])
+.. method:: Sniffer.sniff(sample[, delimiters=None])

    Analyze the given *sample* and return a :class:`Dialect` subclass reflecting the parameters found.
 If the optional *delimiters* parameter is given, it is interpreted as a string containing possible valid delimiter characters.

-   .. method:: has_header(sample)
+.. method:: Sniffer.has_header(sample)

    Analyze the sample text (presumed to be in CSV format) and return :const:`True` if the first row appears to be a series of column headers.

 An example for :class:`Sniffer` use::